ManagedKube/kubernetes-ops/docs/github-actions.md

           sonobuoy version
 ```

-This is a working venison of it but there were many iterations before I got the tar output correct
+This is a working version of it but there were many iterations before I got the tar output correct
 and what it outputted and where the `sonobuoy` (tool) binary was.
 To debug this you start doing stuff like:

 ```yaml